Solanum aculeastrum

 Solanum aculeastrum is commonly known as soda apple, sodaapple nightshade, goat apple, poison apple, or more ambiguously as "bitter-apple".
-It is a poisonous nightshade species from Africa and not related to true apples.
+It is a poisonous nightshade species from Africa and only distantly related to true apples.
 The term "soda apple" probably derives from "Sodom apple", modified due to the fruit's detergent properties.

 Description

-It is a shrub or small tree native to tropical Africa south to South Africa, in a wide range of soil, terrain, and climatic conditions.
+It is a shrub or small tree native to tropical Africa East to South Africa, in a wide range of soil, terrain, and climatic conditions.
 It is highly branched and reaches 1–5 m high, with numerous sharp, hooked, brown thorns.
 The leaves are ovate, up to 15 cm long and 13 cm broad, with lobed margins and downy undersides.
 It flowers (in South Africa) from September to July, peaking from November to March.
 The petals are white to pale violet surrounding the ovary, the flower also has a bitter, sour smell.
 These yield to fruit from April to January, peaking in June and November.
 These smooth, round berries are 6 cm in diameter and fade from green to yellow as they ripen.
 These berries contain high levels of the poisonous alkaloid solanine.
 The species name aculeastrum refers to the thorns that adorn most parts of the shrub.